No. 18 Virginia routs No. 12 Clemson to stay perfect in ACC

 When Tigers freshman PJ Hall finally broke the shooting drought, Virginia was ahead 20-5 and cruising.

 Woldetensae had season highs in points and 3s.
-Trey Murphy III added 13 points, while Kihei Clark and Jay Huff had 12 points each for Virginia, which finished with its biggest margin of victory in an ACC game since topping Wake Forest 70-34 in February 2015.
+Trey Murphy III added 13 points, while Kihei Clark and Jay Huff had 12 points each for Virginia.

+“When things are going your way like that, it’s very contagious,” Hauser said.

-Hall, Clemson's 6-10 freshman, led the Tigers with eight points.
+Hall, Clemson’s 6-foot-10 freshman, led the Tigers with eight points.
 Clemson gave up a season-high 15 3-pointers.

 Virginia had its fun in slicing up Clemson’s defense in the opening half, making 13 of 25 shots the first 20 minutes as it stretched the lead to 24 points.

-Clemson (9-2, 3-2 ACC) hadn't played since topping North Carolina State 74-70 in overtime on Jan.
+Clemson hadn’t played since topping North Carolina State 74-70 in overtime on Jan.
 5. A few days later, the team paused activities and postponed games at North Carolina and Syracuse due to the novel coronavirus.

 The team returned to practice this week to face the Cavaliers.